aenlemmea/cmpt/README.md

 ## cmpt (cry tool)

 Tool to help with competitive programming.
 Use [Competitive Companion](https://github.com/jmerle/competitive-companion) as an extension for fetching.
+Mainly for codeforces.

+Note: This tool is written for my personal use.

 ### USAGE: